andrea-varesio/ez-vpn/README.md

+# ⚠️ WARNING ⚠️
+This project is no longer being maintained.
+Use at your own risk.

 # Ez VPN: Easy Linux CLI VPN manager for multiple providers

 This tool can handle basic functionalities of several VPN apps without having to use different commands.